linusjf/Conventions/CONVENTIONS_BASH.md

   at least one other function.

 - Put all functions together in the file just below constants.\
-  Don’t hide executable code between functions.\
+  Don't hide executable code between functions.\
   Doing so makes the code difficult to follow and results in nasty surprises \
   when debugging.

-- If you’ve got functions, put them all together near the top of the file.\
+- If you've got functions, put them all together near the top of the file.\
   Only includes, set statements and setting constants may be done\
   before declaring functions.